 Our industry experts offer wide ranging support for pre-start, new start and established enterprises of different sizes.
-Recent work ranges from mentoring record labels to build their profile, helping individuals to establish new arts organisations and working with professional sports clubs (and their venues) to deliver outdooor live music events which showcased dozens of emerging music artists to thousands of sports fans.
+Recent work ranges from mentoring record labels to build profile, helping individuals to establish new arts organisations and working with sports clubs (and their venues) to deliver outdooor live music events, showcasing dozens of emerging music artists to thousands of sports fans.

 Beyond our own in-house team of mentors and advisors we have also developed a wide network over 20 years, including enterprises and experts we can also sign post to for specialist advice.
 Our team also includes qualified IAG advisors, adding extra support particularly relevant for younger people, who are generally at pre start-up stage and lack established networks.

-Because Higher Rhythm offers the entire music & radio industries in-house, we can also often provide practical solutions for an enterprise by offering access to our own recording studios, radio station, record label, distribution and event promotions, where appropriate.
-Talking is always valuable when supporting creative enterprises, but actually ‘doing’ is often needed too and that’s where Higher Rhythm’s huge bank of in-house resources and expertise really makes the difference.
+Because Higher Rhythm offers the entire music & radio industries in-house we can provide ‘practical’ solutions for enterprise including access to our own recording studios, radio station, record label, distribution and event promotions.
+Talking is always valuable when supporting creative enterprises, but actually ‘doing’ is often needed too and that’s where Higher Rhythm’s in-house resources and expertise really makes the difference.

 See below for a few success stories of people and orgs we have worked with in delivering Creative Enterprise Support :